demnagvasalia/conflict-of-nations-account-generator/README.md

 Please note that using this account generator might violate the terms of service of Conflict of Nations.
 According to some Polish game moderators, there is a possibility of legal action being taken against users of this tool.
 Use it at your own risk.

-Here are some screenshots of the tool in action:
+Here are some screenshots of the retarded moderation:

 ![Screenshot 1](https://cdn.discordapp.com/attachments/1233799750210551839/1246919200669175828/image.png?ex=665e2380&is=665cd200&hm=36698551597749de4593c9ee68397511095d1c68f1a87fab9219364a868e3691&)
 ![Screenshot 2](https://cdn.discordapp.com/attachments/1233799750210551839/1246919245418201139/image.png?ex=665e238a&is=665cd20a&hm=43513e67dbc858a52c1a4a00711da9cf3a634963850d4a55c131ec8013baf570&)